Hong Kong’s best practice rooms and studios

 Drum practice room: $60/hour

 With its spacious, sound-proofed and stylishly-furnished studios (which all come equipped with WiFi and a metronome), furnished with either a Yamaha U-series upright or grand piano, One has become a lifeline for budding musicians in the city who aren’t just guitar and drums obsessed.
-The studio is also an incredible resource for those looking to improve their abilities as you can request teachers from the Hong Kong Philharmonic Orchestra and Hong Kong Sinfonietta to come give you a lesson.
+The studio is also an incredible resource for those looking to improve their abilities as you can request teachers from the Hong Kong Philharmonic Orchestra and Hong Kong Sinfonietta to come and give you a lesson.

 Standard room: $80/hour.